0Pixel0/RoundCoin-Detection/README.md

 # RoundCoin-Detection
-Python program to detect round coins in an image .
+There are two folders one contains the images and the second includes the main python program to detect coins in an image.